ethanshry/Kraken/documentation/Report.md

 - setup of kraken directory, and either compilation of the platform or downloading a compiled executable
 - establishment of the kraken.service, which will run a script to auto-update and auto-run the platform on boot

 There are two different installation options (the `installer-compile` and `installer-pi`) since compiling a rust project (or this project in particular) requires significant computing resources, as well as openssl, which does not come built in with Raspbian.
 As a result, prior to distributing a pre-compiled binary with openssl built in, compiling on a Raspberry Pi 3 B+ took upwards of an hour with active cooling, as well as additional configuration to get openssl installed.
-Now, Raspberry Pis simply need to download a ~20MB binary (this is unoptimized for size, Rust is notorious for having large binary sizes prior to optimization).
+Now, Raspberry Pis simply need to download a ~20MB binary (this has not been optimized for size, Rust is notorious for having large binary sizes prior to optimization due to static linking of all dependencies and static dispatch for generics).
 See [Compilation](###Compilation) for more information about how Kraken achieves low-effort cross compilation.

 The most detailed and up to date information about installation is available [here](./Installation.md).

-### Compilation
+### Binary Compilation

-Due to the low resources of a raspberry pi, compiling this project natively can take hours.
-For this reason, I have configured this project to support cross-compilation for Raspberry Pi.
+Due to the low resources of a Raspberry Pi, compiling this project natively can take hours.
+For this reason, the project is configured to support cross-compilation for Raspberry Pi.
 By making use of Rust's tooling, this process is actually fairly straightforward.

-First, you must define the relevant target in your `.cargo/config.toml` file:
+First, you must define the target in your rust build tools (cargo) configuration file:

 ```toml
 [build]